 Due to the great uncertainty surrounding the development and spread of the COVID-19 virus, worldwide and being no longer able to fall back on government and business travel insurance in the event of repatriation, (graduation) internships and research projects abroad are not recommended until 1 September, 2021.
 This means that students will not receive credits (ECTS's) for internships abroad (until 1 September 2021).
-Faculties can allow exceptions for country color codes yellow and green if there is no alternative in the Netherlands and the consequences of cancelling are disproportionate.
-Country color codes orange and red always means: no permission to go.
-For more information contact the internship coordinator (firstname.lastname@example.org).
+From the first of September 2021 internships abroad are allowed again, yet only for European countries with a green or yellow landcode.
+For more information on requirements on internships abroad, contact the internship coordinator (firstname.lastname@example.org).

 NOTE: Travel is at your own risk.
 Following the modified Dutch government policy to no longer repatriate citizens in the event of a lockdown, any additional costs incurred and/or any further consequences such as a delay to the study programme are the student’s own responsibility.”

 When your internship takes place abroad you have to register yourself at MyTUDelft Stay abroad.
 This way, you can make use of the travel insurance of the TU Delft.
 For more details, please visit the Study & Internship Abroad page.
 Here you can also find more informtion about for example Funding & Scholarships, Safety, Insurance & Vaccinations, Language courses, and Housing Abroad.